-You’re probably like me – I want to be known for my generosity.
+I want to be known for my generosity.
 And not just that – I want to raise children who are givers too.
-Don’t you?
-We don’t want to be seen as takers or raise greedy, insatiable little mongrels who are obsessed with satisfying their every whim.
-We’ve all met kids – or grown-up kids – like that.
-When I do, I can never get away fast enough.
+As parents, the last thing we want is to raise greedy, insatiable little mongrels who are obsessed with satisfying their every whim.

-But as soon as the words left my mouth, I knew while the message of giving was true for my son, that’s not the whole story.
+And while I knew the message of giving was true for my son, it wasn’t the whole story.

-As much as generosity is a value we want to live and instill in our children, we never get around to talking about how to receive.
+As much as generosity is a value we want to live and instill in our children, we don’t provide much education on how to receive.
 As a result, most of us are terrible gift-accepters.
 At least I usually am.

-We can’t always be the givers though, and there’s one big reason why we shouldn’t be quick to reject a gift and try to give one instead.
+We can’t always be the givers though, and there’s one big reason why we ought to be as quick to receive as we are to give.

 I’ve always thought of giving as the superior act.
 But it can get awfully one-sided.

-Halfway through the school year, I attended a class on missions.
-The teacher told the story of the women Jesus met at the Samaritan well that changed the way I thought of giving and receiving ever since.
+Halfway through the school year, I attended a class on how to serve and connect with people from other cultures.
+The teacher told the story of a woman Jesus met at a community well, and his approach to service changed the way I thought of giving and receiving ever since.

-See, Jesus seemed to think accepting gifts from people was an act of service to them, but he did it in his subtle, trademark-Jesus way.
-Early in his teaching days, he found himself at a well in Samaria.
+Jesus seemed to think accepting gifts from people was an act of service to them, but he did it in his subtle, son-of-God way.
+Early in his teaching days, he found himself at a well in a region called Samaria.
 He was thirsty from his trip, and his disciples had left to find food or water.
 He sat down at the side of the well and waited for them to return.

 Before long, a woman approached the well with her water jar.
 They exchanged pleasantries, then he broke all the cultural norms: he asked her for a drink.